blakegarretson/essentials/main.md

     - [QEMU](https://www.qemu.org) is also an option worth considering as it can be significantly faster than Virtualbox in some situations, and it can emulate systems that Virtualbox can’t.
 For simple use cases, I would still start with Virtualbox though.
 - [UTM](https://mac.getutm.app) is my first choice for virtual machines on Mac, including Apple Silicon Macs.
 It’s just easy to use and does what I need it to do.
 It’s great for creating Linux sandboxes where I don’t have to worry about messing up my Mac when I’m building out certain toolchains. **(Mac)**

+## Menu-Based Launcher

+- [Kando](https://kando.menu) is an incredibly powerful radial menu app that has endless customization possibilities.
+Hotkey combos can trigger various context-aware menus and submenus.
+These sorts of launcher apps are often platform-specific, so it's awesome that Kando supports Windows, Mac, and Linux so you can have a consistent experience across all your computers.

 ## Windows System Utilities

 - [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/): This is a collection of tools that has been around since the 1990s, and was eventually acquired by Microsoft because they are so good.
 (And they are still being updated!)
 You can download the whole suite, or individual tools.
 I’m going to highlight just a couple here to give you the flavor of the suite, but it’s worth perusing the whole list and seeing what’s available: